Nicola Paone

 Nicola Paone (October 5, 1915 – December 25, 2003) was an Italian-American singer, songwriter, and restaurateur, best known for his humorous, chart-topping songs about the joys and hardships of Italian immigrants in America.
+He is credited with releasing over 150 single recordings and an album which received international recognition in both South America and Italy.

 Early life

 He was born on October 5, 1915, in Barnesboro, Pennsylvania.
 His father was a Sicilian immigrant who worked as a coal miner.
 His singing ability was recognized and encouraged early on by his mother, who taught him traditional Italian folk songs.
 In 1923, he moved with his parents and four sisters to Torregrotta, his father's village in Sicily, and there his exposure to local culture promoted his musical advancement and inspired him to begin composing little songs.
 Sadly, his mother died when he was just 9 years old, which added an element of heartbreak to his inspiration that would be later evident in his songs about dealing with hardships.

 In 1931, at age 15, he moved back to the United States, with dreams of becoming an opera singer.
 He lived with his sister in the Bronx, New York.
 To earn money to pay for voice lessons, he took jobs as a shoeshine boy, hat blocker, and busboy.
 He also entered into singing competitions at local theaters and radio stations, slowly developing a fanbase in the local Italian-American communities.
 He also learned the jewelry business and opened up a store in 1942.
 He wrote and performed his own jingles on the radio as commercial advertisements for his jewelry store, earning him public recognition of his talent and humor.
 Once, he even bought a 10-minute radio advertising spot in which he sang as "Il Cantante Misterioso" ("The Mysterious Singer").
 He soon became a regular guest on New York radio shows as well as in other cities.